Mark Arm: Early career

-Arm first entered the Seattle rock scene in 1980, when he formed a band while still in high school, called "Mr. Epp and the Calculations" with singer Jo Smitty, and Peter Wick, who wrote and recorded their first song,"The Pigeon in the Fountain bed," which caused local radio DJ Stephen Rabow to declare them, "The worst band in the world."
-The band played its first show in 1981, opening for the band Student Nurse.
-In 1982 they released a 7-inch EP entitled "Mohawk Man", produced by Johnny Rubato (of Rubato Records, a local used record shop for more than 30 years).
-The next year they added a second guitarist, Steve Turner, and released a cassette described on the lyric sheet as a "combination of art and hardcore."
-The cassette featured one side of live recordings and a flip-side of studio recordings and experimental sounds; a sonic amalgam described in a 1984 issue of Revenge Against Boredom 'zine (produced by notable skateboarding historian Jocko Weyland), as "45 or so minutes of Pillow Fights, Jokes, some songs, preachers' garbled talking.
+Arm first entered the Seattle rock scene in 1980, when he formed a band while still in high school called Mr. Epp and the Calculations, with Jo Smitty and Peter Wick.
+The band was named after their math teacher and soccer coach.
+The band played its first show in 1981, and in 1982 they released the 7-inch EP Mohawk Man.
+The following year they added guitarist Steve Turner, and released a cassette described on the lyric sheet as a "combination of art and hardcore."
+The cassette featured one side of live recordings and a flip-side of studio recordings and experimental sounds; a sonic amalgam described in a 1984 issue of Revenge Against Boredom as "45 or so minutes of Pillow Fights, Jokes, some songs, preachers' garbled talking.
 And you get to find out what you get if you give up your personality."

-Mr. Epp and the Calculations also played with Ten Minute Warning and the Dead Kennedys at the Eagles Auditorium in April.

-Mark Arm of Green River at their reunion concert in 2008 in Seattle.

-After Mr. Epp and the Calculations ended, Mark Arm and Steve Turner (who had become close friends) joined the band Limp Richerds for a few weeks.
+That band split in 1984.
+Arm and Turner then joined the Limp Richerds for a few weeks.
 Afterward, Arm and Turner took on future Pearl Jam members Jeff Ament and Stone Gossard, as well as Alex Vincent, to form the band Green River.
-Green River released two EPs and a full length album before disbanding.
+Green River released two EPs and a full-length album before disbanding.
 Steve Turner left the band to finish college, and Arm was forced to find a new band again.
-After Turner returned from schooling, they resumed their Green River side project, The Thrown Ups.